The BEST, truly authentic Mexican rice is an easy recipe to make for a crowd and it’s a necessary side dish for all of your favorite Mexican recipes.

 - 1 1/2 cups long grain white rice

-- 2 tomato bullion cubes (can be found in the Mexican food aisle at Walmart or your local grocery store)
+- 2 tomato bouillon cubes , chopped (these can be found in the Mexican food aisle at Walmart or your local grocery store)

 - Rinse and drain the rice in a fine mesh strainer.

-- In a large saucepan over medium-high heat, add the oil.
-Add the rice stir to combine.
-Stir frequently, until the rice is lightly golden brown all over (about 10 minutes).
+In a large saucepan over medium-high heat, add the oil.
+Add the rice and stir to combine.
+Cook over medium heat, stirring frequently, until the rice is lightly golden brown all over (about 10 minutes).

 I originally shared this recipe in September 2011.
 I recently updated the photos and recipe to be more clear.

 This post contains affiliate links.
 I love sharing my favorite products and cooking tools with you guys!